jetedonner/jetedonner.github.io/_posts/2024-01-03-macOS-reversing-executables-howto-patch-app.md

 ---

 ## Synopsis
 This post is a basic introduction about how to patch a simple macOS app.
-It shows you how to disassemble a macOS app with Ghidra, identify the sweet spot and apply the patch.
+It shows you how to disassemble a macOS app with [Ghidra](https://github.com/NationalSecurityAgency/ghidra), identify the sweet spot and apply the patch manually and alternatively with the help of [LIEF](https://lief-project.github.io/).
 Just follow the tutorial and implement the needed files yourself or download the final files to inspect them on your own.

 ## Problem description
 Some times you might run in a situation where you want to be able to amend a existing exectuable on macOS and extend or edit its behavior.
 Most of the times this amendment involves just a tiny little Spot or Part of the App and you really litteraly just need to flip one or two bytes.
 This is where patching an App comes into play.
 Here I gona show you some basic techniques how to do that.